juno-fx/Helios/README.md

 Helios also ships `unstable` builds which are built directly off of the `testing` branch.
 These builds are meant for testing and development purposes only.
 They are not meant for production use and may contain bugs or incomplete features.

+- `unstable-bookworm` for the latest unstable build of Debian 12
 - `unstable-noble` for the latest unstable build of Ubuntu 24.04
 - `unstable-jammy` for the latest unstable build of Ubuntu 22.04
 - `unstable-kali` for the latest unstable build of Kali Linux